-#Argentina: She was attacked for being a lesbian and is in prison for homicide.
+#Argentina: She was attacked for being a lesbian and is now in jail for homicide

 Analía de Jesús has been detained since October, when a gang savagely attacked her.
-"I'm going to make you feel like a woman, lesbian," one of the attackers told her.
+"I'm going to make you feel like a woman, you lesbian," one of the attackers told her.
 They were about to rape her when he stabbed her.
-The Gender Ombudsman's Office and social and political organizations denounce irregularities in the case and lack of access to justice.
+The Gender Advocacy Office and social and political organizations denounce irregularities in the case and a lack of access to justice

 Share

 Analía de Jesús has been detained since October, when a gang savagely attacked her.
-"I'm going to make you feel like a woman, lesbian," one of the attackers told her.
-They were about to rape her when he stabbed her.
-The Gender Ombudsman's Office and social and political organizations denounce irregularities in the case and lack of access to justice.
-By Paula Bistagnino Photos: Justicia x Higui Facebook and Google. (#BUENOSAIRES) — Eva Analía de Jesús has been imprisoned since the night of October 16, accused of stabbing Cristian Rubén Espósito in a house in the Mariló neighborhood, in Bella Vista (Buenos Aires province).
-When police from the Second Precinct arrested her, the 42-year-old woman—"Higui," as family and neighbors call her—was almost unconscious and unable to move, with bruises on her body and her clothes torn.
-The next day, in her statement, she said that several men attacked her with kicks, told her they were going to rape her, and tore her clothes; that she defended herself as best she could.
-And that she was carrying a knife because she had already been attacked in that neighborhood for being lesbian.
-But the court doesn't consider there are grounds for considering self-defense.
+“I’m going to make you feel like a woman, lesbian,” one of the attackers told her.
+They were about to rape her when she stabbed her.
+The Gender Advocacy Office and social and political organizations denounce irregularities in the case and a lack of access to justice.
+By Paula Bistagnino.
+Photos: Facebook page of Justicia x Higui and Google. (#BUENOSAIRES) — Eva Analía de Jesús has been imprisoned since the night of October 16, accused of stabbing Cristian Rubén Espósito in a house in the Mariló neighborhood of Bella Vista (Buenos Aires province).
+When police from the Second Precinct arrested her, the 42-year-old woman—"Higui," as she is called by family and neighbors—was almost unconscious and unable to move, with bruises all over her body and her clothes torn to shreds.
+The next day, in her statement, she said that several men attacked her, kicking her, threatening to rape her, and tore her clothes; that she defended herself as best she could.
+She also said she was carrying a knife because she had already been attacked in that neighborhood for being a lesbian.
+But the justice system doesn't consider there to be grounds for self-defense.
 As the case stands, she could be sentenced to 25 years in prison.
-"It's a terrible case that highlights homophobia and the lack of access to justice: they mistreated her at every stage, no witnesses were sought, no socio-environmental report was made, no clothing appraisal was performed, no medical examination was given," says Carolina Abregú, a representative of the Gender Ombudsman's Office of Malvinas Argentinas.
-From there, she managed to get the case publicized a few days ago.
-The case so far has Analía's only statement—four pages—and those of three witnesses, whom she identifies as the attackers.
+“It's a terrible case that highlights homophobia and the lack of access to justice: she was mistreated at every stage, no witnesses were sought, no socio-environmental report was done, her clothing wasn't examined, and she wasn't given a medical examination,” says Carolina Abregú, a representative of the Gender Advocacy Office in Malvinas Argentinas.
+From there, she managed to bring the case to light a few days ago.
+The case file currently consists of Analía's only statement—four pages—and those of three witnesses, whom she identifies as the attackers.

-Analía says she stopped by to say hello to a friend at his house in the Mariló neighborhood, an area of precarious streets and housing on the border of the San Miguel and Moreno districts.
+Analía says she stopped by a friend's house in the Mariló neighborhood, an area of precarious streets and housing on the border of the San Miguel and Moreno districts.
 She stayed for a while.
 When she saw that Espósito—her friend's brother-in-law—was there, she decided to leave.
-She'd already had problems with him; he attacked her for being a lesbian.
-"She was carrying a knife because she'd been attacked in that neighborhood many years before, for being a woman and a lesbian.
-That time, they chased her away and stabbed her in the back.
-And while she was in the hospital for treatment, they set fire to her house.
-She had to move," Azucena Díaz, her sister, confirms Analía's testimony.
-She said she carried the knife "out of fear, because kids are mean and don't like lesbians" and that she had decided not to report the previous attack for fear that something would happen to her sisters and nephews in the neighborhood, and that she would have to defend herself.
+She'd had problems with him before; he'd attacked her for being a lesbian.
+"She was carrying a knife because many years ago she'd been attacked in that neighborhood for being a woman and a lesbian.
+That time they chased her and stabbed her in the back.
+And while she was in the hospital getting treatment, they set her house on fire.
+She had to move," confirms Azucena Díaz, her sister, quoting Analía.
+She said she carried the knife "out of fear, because the boys are mean and don't like lesbians," and that she had decided not to report the previous attack for fear that something would happen to her sisters and nephews in the neighborhood, so she could defend herself.

 They denounce mistreatment and irregularities

-Another complaint is that Analía, despite the obvious bruises, went without medical attention for a week.
+Another complaint is that Analía, despite the obvious injuries, went a week without medical attention.
 The day after the incident, when the prosecutor took her statement, a forensic expert saw her.
-According to Azucena, he only took photos, not examined her.
-This is despite the defense's urgent request for medical attention to confirm back injuries and evaluate a severe headache.
-"The prosecutor treated her badly, and he didn't believe her from the start and dismissed the case.
-He says, like Espósito's family, that she killed him out of treachery.
-The police found her unconscious on the floor.
-If that were true, who beat her?
+According to Azucena, he only took photos, he didn't examine her.
+This was despite the defense's urgent request for medical attention to document injuries on her back and evaluate a severe headache.
+“The prosecutor treated her badly, and besides, he didn't believe her from the start and considered the case closed.
+He says, like Espósito's family, that she killed him in a betrayal.
+The police found her unconscious on the ground.
+If that were the case, who beat her?
 Who tore her clothes?
-They beat her savagely: on the face, head, arms, kidneys, back, buttocks, waist, legs," says Azucena."Almost closed: simple homicide"
+She was savagely beaten: on her face, head, arms, kidneys, back, buttocks, waist, legs,” says Azucena."Almost closed: simple homicide"

-It wasn't until a week later—when she was transferred to the San Martín women's detachment, where she is being held—that she was taken to the hospital because she had a fever and continued pain.
-Nor were tests performed on her clothing, something the defense had requested on October 17, as recorded in the statement.
-This information was confirmed by this agency at the 25th UFI (Fiscal Investigation Unit) of Malvinas Argentinas.
-A source with access to the case admitted that, although evidence and elements are lacking, "this is almost closed as simple homicide, because there are no witnesses or information to confirm Analía's version.
-Everyone says she went looking for him to attack him."Between six and ten attackers
+It wasn't until a week later—when she was transferred to the women's detention center in San Martín, where she is being held—that she was taken to the hospital because she had a fever and was still in pain.
+The forensic examination of her clothing was also never carried out, something the defense had requested on October 17, as recorded in the statement.
+This information was confirmed by this agency at the UFI 25 (Prosecutor's Office for Investigations) in Malvinas Argentinas.
+A source with access to the case file admitted that, although evidence and details are still lacking, "this is practically a simple homicide case, because there are no witnesses or information to corroborate Analía's version of events.
+Everyone says she went looking for him to attack him.".Between six and ten attackers

-Although Analía speaks of "two or more men" in her statement, through her sister, she claims this is not what she told the prosecutor on October 17.
-She couldn't count the number of assailants, saying there were more, between six and ten.
+Although Analía's statement mentions "two or more men," her sister alleges that this is not what she told the prosecutor on October 17th.
+She claims there were more assailants, between six and ten, but she couldn't count them.
 "The night they took her to the police station, they made her sign a paper she couldn't read.
-She only saw that it said 'Homicide.'
+She only managed to see that it said 'Homicide.'
 They laughed at her, insulted her, and told her not to make a fuss, that they hadn't done anything to her.
-Now she was able to see her statement and says it's not what she said.
+Now she's been able to see her statement and says it's not what she said.
 They didn't advise her.
 She has no knowledge of laws or rights.
-This is the first time she's set foot in a police station."
-Three months have passed since her arrest, and her family says they have had no contact with the public defender, Lazarczuk.
+It's the first time she's ever been to a police station."
+Three months have passed since her arrest, and her family says they haven't had any contact with the public defender, Lazarczuk.
 They went to see her in person at least three times.
-"We left her our address and phone number, but she never called."
-It was only last week that Analía's family was able to access a copy of the case file.
-It was through the intervention of the organizations and provincial representative Lucía Portos (La Cámpora), who personally took on the case.
-They were able to meet with a substitute defense attorney who explained the status of the case to them."Imprisoned for being a woman, poor, and lesbian"
+"We left our address and phone number, but she never contacted us."
+Only last week was Analía's family able to obtain a copy of the case file.
+It was through the intervention of organizations and provincial deputy Lucía Portos (La Cámpora), who personally took on the case, that they were able to meet with a substitute public defender who explained the status of the case."Imprisoned for being a woman, poor, and a lesbian"

-One of the things they criticized the deputy defense attorney for was that the court decided to practically "close" the case without investigating and that they asked Analía's family to bring them evidence and witnesses.
-"Do you know what they responded to us?
-That they don't have the necessary means to collect evidence in these types of circumstances..."
+One of the criticisms leveled at the substitute public defender was that the justice system practically "closed" the case without investigating and that they asked Analía's family to bring them evidence and witnesses.
+"Do you know what they told us?
+That they don't have the necessary resources to send people to gather evidence in these kinds of circumstances..."
 Abregú points out.
-For her, it's difficult to expect justice when public defenders, prosecutors, and the courts operate with whatever they find at the time and place.
-"They didn't look for witnesses, they didn't collect evidence, or prepare a socio-environmental report.
+For her, it's difficult to expect justice when public defenders, prosecutors, and the justice system operate with whatever they find at the time and place.
+"They didn't look for witnesses, they didn't collect evidence, and they didn't prepare a socio-environmental report.
 It's shameful and terrible.
 Every time we have a case like this, it's the same.
-Because it's full of 'Analías,' all the time, and we want justice for her, of course, but also to serve to make visible what happens to a poor, lesbian woman; conditioned first by society and then by institutions."
-Follow Presentes: Twitter @PresentesTLGBI Instagram: PresentesTLGBI Facebook: https://web.facebook.com/presentesTLGBI/ ]]>We are Present
+Because there are so many 'Analías,' all the time, and we want justice for her, of course, but we also want it to serve to bring visibility to what happens to a poor, lesbian woman; conditioned first by society and then by institutions.".
+Follow Presentes: Twitter @PresentesTLGBI Instagram: PresentesTLGBI Facebook: https://web.facebook.com/presentesTLGBI/ ]]>We are present

 SUPPORT US